glass4pk/gitskills/README.md

 # gitskills
-Cteating a new branch is quick.
+Cteating a new branch is quick AND simple.